 Croghan was a very important man in Kentucky.
 He had money, land, and relationships.
 Much or most of that—including his marriage—came to him through his service in the war.
 The same could be said for many of his 8th Virginia comrades who prospered in the west.
 It was in large measure what they fought for during the Revolution: opportunity.

-8th Virginia Captain Jonathan Clark was the oldest of ten siblings in a family that left a powerful impact on American history.
+8th Virginia captain and major Jonathan Clark was the oldest of ten siblings in a family that left a powerful impact on American history.
 No other family can claim a larger role in the history of the War for Independence, the conquest of the old frontier (the “Northwest Territory”), and the exploration of the post-Louisiana purchase frontier than the Clarks can.

 Today, the most famous of them is William, who was twenty years younger than Jonathan.
 Each of them, however, contributed to the founding and expansion of the nation in his or her own way.